laurent22/joplin/readme/dev/coding_style.md

 ### Don't set the type when it can be inferred

-TypeScript can automatically detect the type so setting it explicitely in many cases is not needed, and makes the code unecessary verbose.
+TypeScript can automatically detect the type so setting it explicitly in many cases is not needed, and makes the code unnecessary verbose.
 We already have enabled the eslint rule `no-inferrable-types`, however it only applies to simple types such as string, number, etc. but not to function calls.

 **BAD:**
 ```ts